Derivative-informed neural operator acceleration of geometric MCMC for infinite-dimensional Bayesian inverse problems: Introduction

-We consider using neural operator surrogates of the PtO map to design MCMC methods based on the following observation: an ideal quality--cost trade-off in an MCMC method can be achieved by a surrogate PtO map that is fast and accurate in both parameter-to-observable predictions (for DA MCMC) and parameter-to-parametric derivative predictions (for geometric MCMC).
-Neural operators \cite{kovachki2023nueral, kovachki2024operator}, i.e., nonlinear mapping between function spaces constructed using neural networks, have the potential to provide a good approximation of both the PtO map and its parametric derivative when the parameter space has infinite dimensions.
-Notably, the surrogate parametric derivative can be extracted through automatic differentiation at a low cost.
-On the other hand, conventional operator learning using input--output samples generated via model simulations does not enforce error control in approximating the derivative of the output with respect to the input; thus, the training cost for constructing an operator surrogate of large-scale model simulations that accurately predicts the derivative across the input space can be prohibitively high.
-As a result, neural operator surrogates often struggle to achieve meaningful speedups in gradient-based model-constrained optimization in high or infinite dimensions, where the surrogate-predicted gradient of the objective function substitutes the model-predicted gradient estimated via adjoint solves; see, e.g., \cite[Section 4.2.2]{luo2023efficient}.
+We consider the use of neural operator surrogates of the PtO map to design MCMC methods based on the following observation: an ideal quality--cost trade-off in an MCMC method can be achieved by a surrogate PtO map that is fast and accurate in predicting both the observables (for DA MCMC) and the posterior local geometry (for geometric MCMC).
+Neural operators \citep{kovachki2023nueral, kovachki2024operator}, i.e., nonlinear mappings between function spaces constructed using neural networks, have the potential to provide a good approximation of the PtO map in infinite-dimensional BIPs.
+Notably, the Jacobian of a neural operator can be extracted through automatic differentiation at a low cost.

+On the other hand, conventional operator learning methods using input--output samples of the target mapping (i.e., supervised learning) do not enforce direct control of the Jacobian approximation error; thus, the training cost for achieving a small Jacobian approximation error can be prohibitively high for large-scale PDE-constrained target mappings.
+As a result, neural operator surrogates often struggle to accelerate gradient-based optimization in high or infinite dimensions, where the surrogate-predicted gradient of the optimization objective function substitutes the model-predicted gradient; see, e.g., \citet[Section 4.2.2]{luo2023efficient}.
 Similarly, we expect the neural operator surrogate constructed via conventional operator learning to struggle in accelerating geometric MCMC.